mzabalza/corewar/README.md

 <img src="https://github.com/mzabalza/corewar2/blob/master/img/architecture.png" width="50%">

 Our virtual machine acts exactly the same way.
-In our case the it will read the the player programm consisting of different  intructions.
-The VM will be able to read 16 different types of intructions:
+At the beginning of the programm the virtual machine will take the players programm and will put it into the arena(space of limited memory: 64 x 64 bytes). then a PC(Programm Counter) will point at the first instruction of the player, and will execute the instructions 1 by one.
+In our case the VM will be able to read 16 different types of intructions:

 - LIVE
 - LD